Characterizing the Impact of Active Queue Management on Speed Test Measurements: Background

 \subsection{Related Work}

 speed test measurement research: Several studies have explored methodologies and challenges in measuring broadband performance using diverse tools and datasets \cite{ndt_mlab_pam2010,ndt_mlab_sigcomm2018,broadband_pam2019,bottleneck_imc2020,ookla_sigmetrics2016,fast_imc2022,crowd_pam2021}.
 The authors behind the M-Lab platform have provided an open, large-scale testbed for broadband diagnostics, enabling researchers to analyze throughput, latency, and access network bottlenecks across user populations \cite{ndt_mlab_pam2010,ndt_mlab_sigcomm2018}.
 Follow-up studies have leveraged M-Lab data to understand end-to-end performance and characterize latency dynamics in last-mile access networks \cite{broadband_pam2019,bottleneck_imc2020}.
-In parallel, commercial systems such as Ookla's speed test have been examined for large-scale performance estimation and for highlighting biases in crowdsourced measurement datasets \cite{ookla_sigmetrics2016}.
-More recent work has analyzed web-based speed test platforms such as Netflix's Fast.com, uncovering methodological differences and identifying how test design influences user-visible metrics \cite{fast_imc2022}.
-Complementary analyses of measurement bias and representativeness in crowdsourced platforms emphasize the need for careful calibration when interpreting speed test-derived metrics \cite{crowd_pam2021}.
+Other commercial systems such as Ookla's speed test have been examined for large-scale performance estimation and for highlighting biases in crowdsourced measurement datasets \cite{ookla_sigmetrics2016}.
+More recent work has analyzed web-based speed test platforms such as Netflix's Fast.com aimed at identifying how test design influences user-visible metrics \cite{fast_imc2022}.
+Complementary analyses of measurement bias and representativeness in crowdsourced platforms emphasize the need for better calibration to interpret speed test-derived metrics \cite{crowd_pam2021}.